Honey bees are amazing collaborators, the very origin of the term “hive mind.” Every day is like an expertly-tuned eighty-thousand-piece orchestra.

 The result is an endless succession of midair collisions.

-There are two big differences in front of a beehive.
+Fortunately, there are two big differences in front of a beehive.

 None of the girls are carrying highly flammable jet fuel on board, and they are all equipped with exoskeletons.